GetStream/stream-django/README.md

 ####Follow a feed
 The create the newsfeeds you need to notify the system about follow relationships.
 The manager comes with APIs to let a user's news feeds follow another user's feed.
-This code lets the current user's flat and aggregated feeds follow the target_user's personal feed.
+This code lets the current user's timeline and timeline_aggregated feeds follow the target_user's personal feed.

 ```
 feed_manager.follow_user(request.user.id, target_user)